jamescodesthings/gtm-cookbook/pages/basics.md

 ---
 title: Using Tag Manager
+tagline: How to get around the UI
 layout: default
 ---

-# Using Tag Manager
-A quick guide on how to use the Tag Manager UI, where to go, all that jazz.
+{% include back.html %}

-## Creating a User-Defined Variable
+# Creating a User-Defined Variable
 - Open Your Workspace in [Tag Manager](https://tagmanager.google.com)
 - Go to `Variables`
 - Scroll Down to the `User-Defined Variables` section